 Our current culture is moving further and further from a pro-life outlook where every life is equal in dignity to one that considers that not all lives are created equal.
-For those of us who recognise the inherent dignity in every life, this is a sobering and distressing reality.
+For those of us who recognize the inherent dignity in every life, this is a sobering and distressing reality.

 But there is no reason to give up hope.
 There are still ways in which we can be actively pro-life despite the legal restrictions in place, or currently being reformed.